MarkAustinGrow/Real_Marvin/codebase_documentation.md

 Key methods:
 - `getInstance()`: Returns the singleton instance
-- `generateTweet(promptText: string)`: Generates a tweet based on a prompt text
+- `generateTweet(promptText: string, isQuestion: boolean = false)`: Generates a tweet based on a prompt text, with special handling for questions

+Recent improvements:
+- Enhanced prompt engineering to detect and directly answer questions
+- Added specialized prompts for questions vs. non-questions
+- Implemented a two-part response structure for questions: direct answer followed by poetic elaboration

 ### 4. ImageTweetService
 The `ImageTweetService` class handles the generation and posting of tweets that include Marvin's artwork.